TJ Friedl Player Props: Reds vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 22nd in the league with a collective 8.3 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 22nd in MLB.

-- The Diamondbacks have a 4.54 team ERA that ranks 24th among all league pitching staffs.
+- The Diamondbacks' 4.58 team ERA ranks 24th among all league pitching staffs.

-- Diamondbacks pitchers combine to allow 115 total home runs at a rate of 1.2 per game (to rank 20th in baseball).
+- Diamondbacks pitchers combine to give up 116 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- Henry (5-2) gets the starting nod for the Diamondbacks in his 15th start of the season.
-He's put together a 3.89 ERA in 78 2/3 innings pitched, with 56 strikeouts.

-- His last time out came on Sunday against the Toronto Blue Jays, when the left-hander went 4 1/3 innings, surrendering three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.